FujoWebDev/fujocoded/src/content/updates/25-08-16-sisyphus-rises/_buttondown.md

   ![file:](./images/cookies2.png)

-- **Here’s Some We Made Earlier:** If that’s not enough, [the Digital Cookie Pack](https://store.fujocoded.com/products/other/fandom-cookies-digital-items-pack) is also nearly ready and we’ve hired Hyena, also featured in our campaign art, to make some delicious cookie-themed wallpapers using both their immensurate visual skills _and_ [our CSS wallpaper maker](https://github.com/FujoWebDev/wallpaper-maker).
+- **Here’s Some We Made Earlier:** If that’s not enough, **[the Digital Cookie Pack](https://store.fujocoded.com/products/other/fandom-cookies-digital-items-pack) is also nearly ready** and we’ve hired [Hyena](https://fluffyhyena.neocities.org/), also featured in our promotional art, to make some delicious cookie-themed wallpapers using both their immensurate visual skills _and_ [our CSS wallpaper maker](https://github.com/FujoWebDev/wallpaper-maker).

 - **Getting Our Teaching Degree:** Speaking of the [Digital Cookie